 Sometimes they say you got to go a little right, sometimes a little left.

-Here's Schumer on the I believe it was the Senate floor today.
+Here's Schumer on the, I believe it was the Senate floor today.

-Where'd you get this tape, Linda?
+Where did you get this tape, Linda?

 Because I know you picked it up somewhere.

-Yeah, Senate Floor.
+Yeah, Senate floor.

 He likes me anyway.

-Look, what we said is exactly all here's what I told him.
+Look, what we said is exactly all the work.

-I said, Mr. President, you're much better if you can sometimes step right and sometimes step left.
+I said, Mr. President, you're much better off if you can sometimes step right and sometimes step left.

 If you have to step just in one direction, you're boxed.